zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: MaxTowing radius where a landvehicle can be grabbed/towed by a ship or flying ship.
 Spheres are significantly less accurate so a higher value could result in accidental matches with wrong vehicle
 - Default Value: 20

+## PrefabConfig: VehicleCannons

+### CannonBallInventoryWeight
+- Description: Set the weight of cannonballs.
+For realism 12-48lbs for these cannons.
+- Default Value: 12

+### HasCannonFireAudio
+- Description: Allows toggling the cannon fire audio
+- Default Value: True

+### UNSTABLE_HasCannonReloadAudio
+- Description: Allows toggling the reload audio.
+Unstable b/c it does not sound great when many of these are fired together.
+- Default Value: False

+### UNSTABLE_HasCannonballExplosionAudio
+- Description: Allows toggling the cannonball explosion/impact audio.
+Unstable b/c it does not sound great when many of these are fired together.
+- Default Value: True

+### CannonFiringDelayPerCannon
+- Description: Allows setting cannon firing delays.
+This makes cannons fire in a order.
+- Default Value: 0.01

+### Cannon_ReloadAudioVolume
+- Description: Allows customizing cannon firing audio volume
+- Default Value: 1

+### Cannon_FireAudioVolume
+- Description: Allows customizing cannon reload audio volume
+- Default Value: 1

+### Cannonball_ExplosionAudioVolume
+- Description: Allows customizing cannon reload audio volume
+- Default Value: 1

+### Cannonball_HasWindAudio
+- Description: Allows enable cannonball wind audio - which can be heard if a cannonball passes nearby.
+- Default Value: True

+### Cannonball_WindAudioVolume
+- Description: Allows customizing cannonball wind audio - which can be heard if a cannonball passes nearby.
+Recommended below 0.2f
+- Default Value: 0.2

+### Cannonball_SolidDamage
+- Description: Set the amount of damage a solid cannon ball does.
+This value is multiplied by the velocity of the cannonball around 90 at max speed decreasing to 20 m/s at lowest hit damage level.
+- Default Value: 30

+### Cannonball_ExplosiveDamage
+- Description: Set the amount of damage a explosive cannon ball does.
+This damage includes both the AOE and hit.
+AOE will do same damage on top of the impact of the shot.
+- Default Value: 30

+### CannonAutoAimSpeed
+- Description: Set how fast a cannon can adjust aim and fire.
+This speeds up both firing and animations.
+Lower values might not be able to fire cannons at all for smaller targets.
+Keep in mind sea swell will impact the aiming of cannons.
+- Default Value: 10

+### CannonAimMaxYRotation
+- Description: Maximum Y rotational a cannon can turn.
+Left to right.
+Front to bow etc.
+- Default Value: 15

+### CannonBarrelAimMaxTiltRotation
+- Description: Maximum X rotation the barrel of the cannon can turn.
+Left to right
+- Default Value: 180

+### CannonBarrelAimMinTiltRotation
+- Description: Min X rotation the barrel of the cannon can turn.
+This is the downwards rotation.
+- Default Value: -180

+### CannonPlayerProtectionRange
+- Description: Player protection range of vehicle.
+This will be applied the moment they enter the vehicle and leave the vehicle.
+Players nearby the vehicle will not be included (for now).
+- Default Value: 15

+### CannonVehicleProtectionRange
+- Description: Vehicle Protection Range of Cannons.
+This is added on top of the current vehicle Box bounds in X, Y, Z. NOT YET CONNECTED.
+ZONE SYSTEMS NEED TO BE SUPPORTED FOR THIS TO WORK.
+- Default Value: (1.00, 1.00, 1.00)

+## RecipeConfig

+### ValheimVehicles_Cannonball_Explosive [,Recover]
+- Description: Recipe requirements for ValheimVehicles_Cannonball_Explosive.
+Format: ItemName,Amount[,Recover][,AmountPerLevel]|... (e.g., BlackPowder,2,true|Bronze,1,true)
+Recover is optional (defaults true).
+AmountPerLevel is optional (defaults 0).
+- Default Value: BlackMetal,1,true|Coal,1,true

+### ValheimVehicles_Cannonball_Solid
+- Description: Recipe requirements for ValheimVehicles_Cannonball_Solid.
+- Default Value: Bronze,1,true

+### ValheimVehicles_Cannon_Fixed_Tier1
+- Description: Recipe requirements for ValheimVehicles_Cannon_Fixed_Tier1.
+- Default Value: Bronze,1,true|Wood,6,true

+### ValheimVehicles_Cannon_Turret_Tier1
+- Description: Recipe requirements for ValheimVehicles_Cannon_Turret_Tier1.
+- Default Value: Bronze,4,true|Chain,1,true|Iron,2,true

 ## Vehicle Debugging

 ### AllowDebugCommandsForNonAdmins